Österreichisches Wörterbuch: Characteristics

 The full version of the 2006 40th edition contains around 80,000 terms on 1,008 pages.
 The school version is 864 pages, and the small version has 20,000 terms.
-The authors of this edition were the linguists Otto Back, Erich Benedikt, Karl Blüml, Jakob Ebner and Hermann Möcker from the Institute of Austrian Studies (Institut für Österreichkunde), as well as the dialectogists Maria Hornung, Professor Heinz Dieter Pohl from the University of Klagenfurt and Emeritus professor Herbert Tatzreiter from the University of Vienna.
+The authors of this edition were the linguists Otto Back, Erich Benedikt, Karl Blüml, Jakob Ebner and Hermann Möcker from the Institute of Austrian Studies (Institut für Österreichkunde), as well as the dialectologists Maria Hornung, professor Heinz Dieter Pohl from the University of Klagenfurt and emeritus professor Herbert Tatzreiter from the University of Vienna.

 About 3,000 new terms were added to the 39th edition, among them Austrian neologisms such as "E-Card" for the Austrian social security card, "Hacklerregelung", a legal term for a special retirement law, and "Pensionsharmonisierung".
 From the colloquial vocabulary new terms were added such as "Altenbetreuer" (geriatric nurse), "anzipfen" (to get fed up), "ablösefrei" (without transfer fee), „Audiobook“, „Afro-Look“ und „Alkopops“ (soft drink with liquor).
 New technological terms were also added, like: "skypen", "VoIP", "Blog", "Linux" and even "Wikipedia".

 New terms might differ from their counterparts in Germany.
 The Austrian dictionary now sets the term "smsen" (to text message, pronounced as-am-as-an) as standard, whereas the Duden uses "simsen", both derived from the English abbreviation "SMS" for "short message service".

 Numerous outdated words were removed from the 40th edition, either because their reference in the real world ceased to exist or because they became out of fashion.
 Examples are "Absperrkommando", "affengeil" und "Arbeitermittelschule".
 However, the terms "Schilling" and "Gendarmerie" are listed, although their signifiants no longer exist.
 Still included are some typical dialect terms, that continue to be used in the written language, such as the Carinthian "Strankerl" (common beans) or the word "Zöger" or "Zeger" for a wicker basket.

 Other typically Austrian words in the dictionary are for example: Dulliähstimmung" (drunkenness), "Greißler" (grocery shop), "Gwirkst" (complicated situation), "Jausengegner" (easy opponent in sports), "Käsekrainer" (a cheese-filled Carniolan sausage), "klass" (terrific), "Outwachler" (a linesman), "Pfusch" (unreported employment), "pipifein" (fine), "Roadpricing", "Stockerlplatz" (a medal rank in sports), "Szenebeisl" (a hip nightclub), "tschechern" (to booze), "zach" (chewy, tough) and "zerknautschen" (to crumple).

 Some parents protested against the 39th edition, arguing that there were too many "dirty words" listed, some of which have subsequently been removed from the school version of the 40th edition.